MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-log4j.md

 ## Configuring Log4j

-There are two commonly-used ways to configure Log4j: through an external properties file, or through an external XML file.
+There are two commonly used ways to configure Log4j: through an external properties file, or through an external XML file.
 These approaches are outlined below.

 ### Using a property file